Paliperidone: Deaths

 In April 2014, it was reported that 21 Japanese people who had received shots of the long-acting injectable paliperidone palmitate had died, out of 10,700 individuals prescribed the drug.

 On December 4, 2014, a 5-year-old Spanish boy, Borja Piriz Matía, died 15 days after he started taking paliperidone (Invega) 3 mg.

 In 2019, it was reported that a 33-year-old man died after a single injection of 819 mg of Trevicta (paliperidone palmitate three-monthly injection), with paliperidone poisoning appearing to be the highly likely cause of death.

 Suicides

 On January 17, 2020, a video titled "Medical Help" was uploaded to YouTube by 26-year-old Wail Ardab of Palatka, Florida, who developed dystonia and insomnia after taking Invega Trinza injections.
 On March 5, 2020, Ardab committed suicide by jumping from Memorial Bridge in Palatka.

 From June 2023 to April 2024, Serbian television presenter and journalist Bojana Nikolić Janković posted to the internet forum Bluelight that she received 4 shots of Invega Sustenna and 2 shots of Invega Trinza due to the stress of her divorce from Ognjen Janković, a member of the hip-hop group Beogradski Sindikat.
-Janković, known for hosting the show City, wrote that she was bedridden with anhedonia, cognitive issues, low energy and other symptoms after receiving the injections.
+Janković, known for hosting the show City, wrote that she was bedridden with persistent anhedonia, cognitive issues, low energy and other symptoms consistent with neuroleptic-induced deficit syndrome after receiving the injections.
 She died in Belgrade on April 19, 2024, at age 46.